tkafka/unfair-dice-simulator/features/unfair-dice-simulator.md

 ## Features

-1. Two dice implementations:
+1. Interactive guessing game:

    - Two dice labeled as "Dice 1" and "Dice 2"
    - One randomly chosen to be unfair (with randomly generated weights)
-   - Can you guess which one is unfair?
+   - Players can roll dice multiple times to observe distributions
+   - Make a guess and get instant feedback with emoji reactions

 2. Interactive features: